MZehren/ADTOF/README.md

 ## Dataset
 A copy of the `ADTOF` dataset is available in the folder [/dataset](/dataset).
 This copy is shared without the audio files containing copyrighted content.
 The dataset has the following structure:
 - [/annotations/aligned_beats/](./dataset/annotations/aligned_beats/): text files with the time corrected beats location
-- [/annotations/aligned_drum/](./dataset/annotations/aligned_drum/): text files with the time corrected drum onsets location
+- [/annotations/aligned_drum/](./dataset/annotations/aligned_drum/): text files with the time corrected drum onsets location.
 - [/annotations/aligned_drum/[raw/converted/aligned]_midi/](./dataset/annotations/): contains intermediate files kept for debuging purposes
-- [/annotations/aligned_drum/manual_substraction](./dataset/annotations/manual_substraction): list of files removed from the dataset
+- [/annotations/aligned_drum/manual_substraction](./dataset/annotations/manual_substraction): list of files manually removed from the dataset
 - [/audio/audio/](./dataset/audio/audio): audio files
 - [/estimations/beats/](./dataset/estimations/beats): beats estimated by [madmom](https://github.com/CPJKU/madmom)
 - [/estimations/beats_activation/](./dataset/estimations/beats_activation): activation output of madmom's beats estimation model

+All the text files in the dataset are in a [tab-separated values](https://en.wikipedia.org/wiki/Tab-separated_values) format.
+The drum instruments are named according to the [standard midi](https://en.wikipedia.org/wiki/General_MIDI#Percussive) pitches like so:
+ - 35: Bass drum
+ - 38: Snare drum
+ - 47: Tom
+ - 42: Hi-hat
+ - 49: Crash and ride cymbal

 You can build your copy of the dataset (with audio files) by following the next three steps.